It is NOT WHAT you

 continue to contrast with large US deficits.
 We are delighted to have

-our northern neighbor as our favorite G7 country in 2005.
-As US
+our northern neighbor remain our favorite G8 country in 2006.
+Canada's Competitive Advantages-

 investors diversify away from US dollar assets,

-for at least 10% of their portfolio next year.
+15-20% of their North American portfolio next year.
 Equities [EWC] are

 cheaper relative to US markets.
 This should also keep Canadian

-will be the target of significant M&A to the extend allowed by the
+will be the target of significant M&A to the extent allowed by

 I recommend researching Canada's Power Book of high dividend paying - 50